Time-Harmonic Magnetic Model¶

 Materials¶

-Air For non-magnetic and non-conductive regions such as air with $$ \mu = \mu_0, \qquad \sigma = 0, $$ we can create the material using:
+Air For non-magnetic and non-conductive regions such as air with $$ \mu = \mu_0, \qquad \sigma = 0, $$ the material is created with:

-(eddy currents are neglected here because the coil is stranded).
+(eddy currents are disabled because the coil is stranded.)

 |

-Note that, once created, the materials need to be added to the model:
+Once created, the materials must be added to the model:

 Conditions¶